FChia11/gradstudent/content/post/maria_lake/index.md

 - GB
 title: "Maria Lake, GB189320405A"
 ---
-On September 29, 1894, Maria Lake, a resident of Kensington, London, was awarded a patent for an improved device for mounting photographs to prevent spoilage.
+On September 29, 1894, Maria Lake, a resident of Kensington, London, was awarded a patent for a novel device for mounting photographs and prevent spoilage.

 Date of Application: 28 October 1893